Case Study: Pine Valley Central Schools

 How SuperEval Helped

 Paperless organization.
 In the past, Payne spent an abundance of time organizing all of the paper examples he kept and attempted to make sense out of all of it.
 Since SuperEval stores everything electronically, Payne was able to easily upload, sort, and organize evidence-based materials throughout the year.
-He also recognizes the convenience of tool, with features that allow him to easily download, for instance, a newspaper article and save it directly to SuperEval.
+He also recognizes the convenience of the tool, with features that allow him to easily download, for instance, a newspaper article and save it directly to SuperEval.

 Ease of use.
 Payne believes that the SuperEval user interface is intuitive.
 An example of this is being able to sit down and send communication directly to the board via email, easily attaching messages to his evaluation.

 Time savings.
 Payne believes SuperEval streamlines the evaluation process because he doesn’t have to go back later and look for files or sort through piles of paper.
 The electronic storage component makes it easy to use throughout the year because he is able to populate the fields as he goes rather than spending huge amounts of time at the end of the year or at mid-year constructing a brand new document.
-Artifacts can be uploaded either directly to a particular competency or domain field.
+Artifacts can be uploaded either directly to a particular competency or to a domain field.

 Reference previous years’ evaluations.
 Payne recommends the ability to navigate between school years so he can look at last year’s fields and see how he populated them, pulling some of that information to the current year if the information is still relevant.
 He points out it’s really quick and easy to use in that manner.